-CORAL ECOLOGY - NEARSHORE
+CORAL ECOLOGY - NEARSHORE ECOLOGY - COASTAL

-PROGRAMS - VAN TRIPS
+INVESTIGATIONS - EVENING PROGRAMS - VAN TRIPS

 LABS AND ACTIVITIES AT NHMI

 After a discussion of algae and their importance as habitats,

 students search for animals living within samples of calcareous

 invertebrate phyla.
-A favorite lab of many
+A favorite lab of many students and teachers.

-Most of the animals observed by students at NHMI began their lives as microscopic
+observed by students at NHMI began their lives as microscopic

 plankton.
 This lab focuses on the ecology and identification of